 The Little Miami Superintendent is Regina Morgan.
-This is Mrs. Morgan's first year as Superintendent, but she has 23 years in the District.
+Mrs. Morgan became Superintendent in 2023 and she has served the District for 24 years.
 Mrs. Morgan joined Little Miami in 2000 as a WCCC Satellite Business Tech Teacher.
 Since that time, Mrs. Morgan has been named Assistant Principal at LMHS, Principal at Hamilton Maineville Elementary, Curriculum Director, Assistant Superintendent, and now Superintendent.
 She holds a Bachelor of Science from Eastern Kentucky University, a Master of Science from the University of Cincinnati, and a Superintendent Certificate from Xavier University.

 The Treasurer of the District is Terry Gonda.
 Mr. Gonda joined the Little Miami District in November 2009 as the Assistant Treasurer.
 In July, 2011, he became part of the administrative team as Treasurer, bringing with him more than twelve years of experience as an auditor with the Auditor of the State of Ohio.
-In the November 2021 Board meeting, Mr. Gonda was named Treasurer of the District for the 2022 through 2026 school years.
+At the March 2024 Board meeting, Mr. Gonda was named Treasurer of the District for the 2025 through 2028 school years.
 He received a Bachelor of Science degree in accounting from Heidelberg College.